I love Joanne Harris (author of Chocolat), and she truly rocks Twitter. The other day she shared her thoughts on editors.

 Lastly, Harris responded to a fellow Tweeter who offered some very good advice regarding copy-editing and affordability.

 Keep in mind that you probably won’t need to hire a copy-editor if you’re planning to go down the traditional route to publication (get an agent, land a publishing deal) because the publishing house will outsource the copy-editing.
-But if you’re planning to self-publish, hiring both a developmental editor and a copy-editor will give you the best possible book.
+But if you’re planning to self-publish, hiring both a developmental editor (or someone to critique your manuscript) and a copy-editor will give you the best possible book.

 Thank you, Joanne Harris, for tweeting such good stuff 🙂